suparthghimire/Express-API-Typescript-Template/README.md

 ### Why use this template instead of NestJS?
 **Template vs. Framework**: Unlike NestJS, which is a comprehensive framework, this project serves as a lightweight template.
 It allows developers to build scalable APIs without the constraints of a full framework, offering more flexibility.

-### How do I run tests?
-**Testing**: Test integration is in progress and will be available soon.
-This will allow for robust validation of your application's functionalities.

 ### Can I use this template without giving credit?
 **Licensing**: This template is released under the MIT license.
 You are free to use it in any of your projects without attribution.